The River Deben, or Woodbridge Haven as it is also known.....

 These days life is a lot more organised and the East Coast Pilot website carries charts of both the Deben and the Ore entrances.
-And if this was my cruising ground I'd have an up-to-date copy of that on board.
+We have not supplied a copy of the latest chart of the entrance because the changes are narrowly followed by the East Coast Pilot which updates the information on their download page as appropriate.
+Instead I have included a link to their download page to help you get to the latest chart as easily as poddible.
+If this was my cruising ground I'd have an up-to-date copy of that piolot on board.

 This information used to be obtainable in printed form from local chandlers, clubs etc. - so if you come across a copy you should check the print date as it may well be of only historical interest!

 For first timers unsure of themselves can contact the harbour master or his assistant at Felixstowe Ferry (just inside the entrance).
 They will help guide you through the entrance.
-Call "Odd Times" on VHF channel 08, and speak to the harbour master John White (01394 270106 / 07803 476621), or his assistant John Barber (07780 735604).
+Call "Odd Times" on VHF channel 08, and speak to the harbour master John Barber (07780 735604).

 The following is general information about the approach and entrance, but entry shouldn't be attempted without local knowledge or help from the above sources.
 The Admiralty chart provided is up to date but is of limited use as it does not show the locally laid and maintained buoyage in the Deben.